Stream-Net/StreamNet/README.md

 Parameters:
 - consumerGroupId: a subscriber to one or more Kafka topics

+### Dead-letter
+How the dead-letter functionality works:
+If your consumer throws an exception, it will be automatically redirected to a new topic, with the folling name:
+YourMessageType_dead_letter.

 It accepts any dependency injection parameter you'll need to use.

 # Community c(h)at